shim2k/blog/src/content/post-1.md

     componentDidMount = () => {
         let {canvas} = this;
-        let {clientHeight, clientWidth} = canvas;

         // Creating an OffscreenCanvas element.
         // Rendering changes in this object will be reflected
         // and displayed on the original canvas. const offscreenCanvas = canvas.transferControlToOffscreen();

-        // worker.postMessage is a method
+        // worker.postMessage is a method which
-        // which sends a message to the worker's inner scope. this.worker.postMessage({
+        // sends a message to the worker's inner scope. this.worker.postMessage({
             type: 'run',
             canvas: offscreenCanvas,
-            sizes: {width: clientWidth, height: clientHeight}
         }, [offscreenCanvas]);

         // worker.onmessage event will be invoked by the worker